 (C) The emission limitations, monitoring, recordkeeping, reporting and other enforceable conditions are the same for all operations covered by the General ACDP Attachment;

-(D) The pollutants emitted are of the same type for all covered operations.
-If a General ACDP and a General ACDP Attachment(s) cannot address all activities at a source, the owner or operator of the source must apply for a Simple or Standard ACDP in accordance with this Division.
+(D) The regulated pollutants emitted are of the same type for all covered operations.
+If a General ACDP and a General ACDP Attachment cannot address all activities at a source, the owner or operator of the source must apply for a Simple or Standard ACDP under this division.

 (b) Attachment content.
 Each General ACDP Attachment must include the following: